Bridge Director of Music Ministry

 The choirs form the backbone of our music ministry, and there are many ways to become involved.
 The choir season runs from the week following Labor Day through late May for all choirs except for the Chancel Choir, whose season concludes in June.
 For those who love to sing, consider joining one of our choirs--if choir participation is not for you, then we welcome your enthusiastic participation in the pews.
 For those who play an instrument, we hope you will consider offering your gifts of music in worship.

-The choirs are affiliated with the Royal School of Church Music, an international organization of choirmasters, choirs, cathedrals and churches, and are under the direction of Glenn Miller, Director of Music and Organist, unless noted otherwise.
+The youth choirs are affiliated with the Royal School of Church Music, an international organization of choirmasters, choirs, cathedrals, and churches, and are under the direction of Nicole Joseph, Associate Director of Music.
 Our young choristers train under the RSCM's acclaimed Voice for Life program.

-For information about participation in any of the music department's offerings, contact Glenn Miller at (248) 973-8004 or .
+For information about participation in any of the music department's offerings, contact Marilyn Biery, Bridge Director of Music Ministry at (248)-973-8004 or

 High in the Kirk tower is the 77-bell carillon, the world's largest in number of bells (tied with our sister tower, Hyechon College in Korea).
 The carillon was cast by the 300 year-old royal bellfoundry of Petit and Fritsen, The Netherlands.
 The instrument was the gift of the Fruehauf family, designed by Dr. Frederick L. Marriott, longtime Kirk organist and carillonneur, and installed in 1960.